-Increased construction activity on a project to improve the 62nd Avenue Northwest and 144th Street Northwest intersection began July 1.
+Work on a project to improve the 62nd Avenue Northwest and 144th Street Northwest intersection will continue into the fall.

-While the bypass road is in place, crews will excavate and rebuild 62nd Avenue Northwest.
-A stormwater detention vault will be installed under the road before the road is rebuilt.
-The bypass is expected to be removed Aug.
-15 and 16.
+While a bypass road was in place from July 29 to Aug.
+23, crews excavated and rebuilt 62nd Avenue Northwest.
+A stormwater detention vault was installed under the road before the road was rebuilt.

 About the Project

 The improvements are intended to improve safety and increase the efficiency of the intersection.
 Improvements will include the following: